 Executive Director/ Co-Founder

-Monica has over ten years of experience in mentoring and empowering girls and young women in life skills for self-protection against sexual and gender based violence.
-She is skilled in leading and organizing trainings and educational campaigns, community mobilization, human relations, and facilitation.
+Monica Nyiraguhabwa serves as the Co-Founder and Executive Director of Girl Up Initiative Uganda.
+Monica has over ten years of experience in the areas of girls’ education and social empowerment.
+She is skilled in fundraising, leading and organizing trainings and educational campaigns, community mobilization, human relations, and facilitation.
 Monica holds an MA in Education, Gender and International Development from the University College of London and a BA in Adult and Community Education from Makerere University.
-She has been an Obama Africa Leader Fellow, Perennial Fellow, Cordes Fellow, and African Visionary Fellow with the Segal Family Foundation.
+She is an Obama Africa Leader Fellow, Perennial Fellow, Cordes Fellow, and African Visionary Fellow.